datanav/docs/technical/salesforce-membercare.rst

      - "string"

-Salesforce Seller to Membercare Persons
+Salesforce Seller to MemberCare Persons
 ---------------------------------------
-Every Salesforce Seller will be synchronized with a Membercare Persons.
+Every Salesforce Seller will be synchronized with a MemberCare Persons.

-Once a link between a Salesforce Seller and a Membercare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Seller and a MemberCare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Seller and a Membercare Persons:
+The following properties are synchronized between a Salesforce Seller and a MemberCare Persons:

 .. list-table::
    :header-rows: 1

    * - Salesforce Seller Property
-     - Membercare Persons Property
+     - MemberCare Persons Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - Name
      - name
      - "string"

-Salesforce User to Membercare Persons
+Salesforce User to MemberCare Persons
 -------------------------------------
-Every Salesforce User will be synchronized with a Membercare Persons.
+Every Salesforce User will be synchronized with a MemberCare Persons.

-Once a link between a Salesforce User and a Membercare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce User and a MemberCare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce User and a Membercare Persons:
+The following properties are synchronized between a Salesforce User and a MemberCare Persons:

 .. list-table::
    :header-rows: 1

    * - Salesforce User Property
-     - Membercare Persons Property
+     - MemberCare Persons Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - City
      - addresses.postalCode.city
      - "string"